Most experienced freelancers will likely tell you not to rely on freelancing marketplaces to find work.

 But, the truth is, we all have to start somewhere and the chances are even the most experienced freelancers have used a freelancing site at some point in their career to score a project or two.

 The first freelancing site I used was Elance (now UpWork).
 I didn’t get many jobs on this platform, but I used it to connect with clients and build long-term partnerships.
 At the time, there wasn’t too much competition on Elance so landing a job was easier than it is today.

 If you’re new to freelancing, sites like UpWork, PeoplePerHour, Fiverr, or Freelancer.com won’t do you any good.
 It’s best to look for a site with less competition to improve your chances of making money early on in your career.

-I’ve handpicked a few new freelancing sites that might help you get started in freelancing more easily.
+I’ve handpicked a few of the best new freelancing sites that might help you get started in freelancing more easily.
 These recently launched sites have low competition and will allow you to build your reputation without having to compete for low prices.